serena-ramley/ReactGallery/README.md

 This project is a searchable photo gallery app, with the theme of restaurants providing discounts on select days of the week.
 You can search by restaurant name, food, or discount days to find a restaurant of interest in Greater Vancouver offering the food you want at a discount on the day you can come!
 Note: All restaurants in this app are fictional

-## Notable Learning Achievements from this App
+## Notable Technical Features of this App

 0. Creating a JSON file with integers, strings and arrays (db.json)
 1. Fetching information from a REST API, https://my-json-server.typicode.com/serena-ramley/ReactGallery/cards and parsing the JSON file